 For inspiration and to help you create, we’ll explore different narrative techniques by writers such as Anne Frank, Jacqueline Woodson, Sarah Broom, E. Lockhart, Kwame Alexander and Julie Otsuka.
 We’ll discuss the terms and techniques of memoir writing, such as point-of-view, tone and mood.

-The Teen Workshop is a safe space to experiment with the craft and techniques of good writing and an opportunity to join a community of supportive writers.
-This online workshop is not meant to compete with regular schoolwork; it’s designed to be manageable and fun.
-Class meets once a week for 6 weeks using Zoom and the Online Classroom.
-Students will need computers, tablets or phones with high-speed internet connections to participate.
-All assignments will be posted in advance and students’ written work will be uploaded as PDFs or RTF files.
+The Writers Studio Teen Creative Writing Workshop is a safe space to learn the craft and techniques of good writing, to develop your own voice, and an opportunity to join a community of supportive writers.
+This online workshop is not meant to compete with your schoolwork this summer.
+It’s designed to be manageable and fun.
+Class meets once a week for 6 weeks using Zoom and the WS Online Classroom.
+Ideally, we’ll keep our cameras on and discuss each week’s exercise.
+Critiques of your classmates’ submissions will be expected.

 The class is taught by Sarah (Sally) McElwain who has worked with writers from ages 12 to 86 at The Writers Studio for over twenty years.
-Her young students have won Scholastic Writing Awards, Adroit Contests for Young Writers, and used their creative writing on high school and college applications.
-We look forward to welcoming the new class of teens to The Writers Studio, where we have been helping writers of all ages achieve their literary goals for over 30 years.
+Her young students have won Scholastic Writing Awards, Adroit Contests for Young Writers, and used their creative writing and personal essays on high school and college applications.
+We look forward to welcoming the new class of kids to The Writers Studio, where we have been helping writers of all ages achieve their literary goals for over 30 years.
 Questions?
 Concerns?
 Write to the teacher: [email protected].